ibm-cloud-docs/Cloudant/api/advanced_replication.md

 Alternatively,
 the replication ID can be obtained from [`/_active_tasks`](/docs/services/Cloudant?topic=cloudant-active-tasks#active-tasks).

-#### Example of using HTTP to cancel a replication
+See the following example that uses HTTP to cancel a replication:
-{: #example-of-using-http-to-cancel-a-replication-adv-replication}

 ```http
 POST /_replicate HTTP/1.1